 NCAA Women's Lacrosse Final Four 2026: What to Watch

 Boulder County had a team in the mix until the very last seconds.
 CU Buffs women's lacrosse pushed #1-seeded Northwestern to double overtime in the quarterfinals on May 14 — Maddie Shoup tied it with four seconds left in regulation before Northwestern won 13-12 in double OT.
 That's as close as it gets.
-With CU's run now over, here's what's happening next in the NCAA Division I Women's Lacrosse Championship and who to watch in the Final Four.
+Northwestern went on to win the national title — so the Buffs took the eventual champion to double overtime.
+Here's how the rest of the NCAA Division I Women's Lacrosse Championship played out.

 CU's season goes down as a genuine run.
 Reaching the quarterfinals against the top seed and taking that game to double overtime is something Boulder County lacrosse fans should remember.